gitb33rman/gitb33rman.github.io/_pages/about.md

 Consider this website, a representation of my professional journey.
 In the blog, I write about my experiences, what I've picked up along the way, and the ideas I have.
 The repository section, I share my public programming projects, both from work and my free time.
 For a detailed look at my background, head over to the CV section.

 Let's dive into the world of data and analytics together and create some real-world impact.
-Got an idea or just want to chat?
-Drop me a line 📩.